JordanVan/hello-world/README.md

 # hello-world

+Hi everyone,

-I'm learning how to use GitHub
+I'm learning how to use GitHub.
+I like public repos, Julia and being employed.